HartisanBUAA/Camereon-Model-Tracker/README.md

 #### 3. Import Camereon objects
 &emsp;&emsp;Add the prefab *CMRModelTracker* to the scene, the prefab contains：
 - ***CMR Camera***.
 This camera is not involved in the display and is only used by the algorithm for background processing of CAD models.
 - ***Target Anchor***.
 An empty object to maintain the pose.
 When the target object's pose relative to the camera is successfully solved, the pose is further converted to the object's pose in the world coordinate system and updated to this *Target Anchor* object (which will be automatically moved under scene root as its son node).
-In this way, Hololens can continue to maintain the object's pose in case of tracking failures in static scenes.
 And in practice, the user only needs to create content based on this object.
 <div align="center">
   <img src="https://github.com/HartisanBUAA/Camereon-Model-Tracker/blob/master/Images/import%20tracker%20-%20mrtk.png" width = "300" alt="import tracker - mrtk" />
 </div>

 #### 4. Import CAD model
-&emsp;&emsp;Add the target's model to the scene, place it under *CMR Camera* as a son node, and adjust it's initial pose relative to the *CMR Camera* through the *Transform* component.
-This pose will be used in the initialization process, and the user should choose the appropriate pose (relative to eyes, not the PV camera) based on the application scenario.
+&emsp;&emsp;Add the target's model to the scene, place it under *CMR Camera* as a son node.
+If the model hasn't been pre-trained, you need to adjust it's initial pose relative to the *CMR Camera* through the *Transform* component.
+This pose will be used for manually initialization, and the user should choose the appropriate pose (relative to eyes, not the PV camera) based on the application scenario.
+If the model has already been pre-trained, it is not necessary to set the initial pose.
-&emsp;&emsp;Add the last *Layer* and name it "CMR", and set the *Layer* of both the *CMR Camera* and the model to "CMR".
+&emsp;&emsp;Add the last *Layer* and name it "CMR" in the inspector, and set the *Layer* of both the *CMR Camera* and the model to "CMR".
 This is to avoid interfering with the main scene when performing background processing on the model.
 <div align="center">
   <img src="https://github.com/HartisanBUAA/Camereon-Model-Tracker/blob/master/Images/add%20layer.png" width = "500" alt="add layer" />
 </div>

+#### 5. Import pre-training data (Optional)
+&emsp;&emsp;If the model has been pre-trained, import the pre-training data (.dat files) to the folder *Assets-StreamingAssets* (create if not exist).

-#### 5. Object settings
+#### 6. Object settings
 &emsp;&emsp;The prefab *CMRModelTracker* should load the script *CMRModelTrackerManager*, which is under the *Scripts* folder.
 Connect the objects in the scene to the variables in the script  as shown in the figure, where *VLCar* is the CAD model as an example.
+&emsp;&emsp;If the pre-trained data has been imported and AI-enhanced mode needs to be activated, enter the dat filename (excluding extension) in the *Training Data Name* field.
 <div align="center">
   <img src="https://github.com/HartisanBUAA/Camereon-Model-Tracker/blob/master/Images/cmr%20settings%20-%20mrtk.png" width = "700" alt="cmr settings - mrtk" />
 </div>